canincarlos/cultureclap/README.md

 **My name is Canin Carlos** a.k.a.
 [Culture Clap](https://www.cultureclap.com)

-Currently I'm building my resume via [DreamFreely Labs](//www.dreamfreely.xyz) and applying for job!!
+Currently I'm building my resume via [DreamFreely Labs](//www.dreamfreely.xyz) and applying for jobs!!

+Though the highlight is the docker-compose file which creates the environment to deploy Postgres/Django/React applications via Docker.

+I got scripts to work that load both SciPy and Xvfb for headless Selenium web-scraping.

 [Rebel Coding](//rebelcoding.com) is a *Learn to Code* curriculum via [@RebelCoding](//www.github.com/RebelCoding).

 [idioke](//www.idioke.com) is a web and phone app on deck behind the scenes of a splash page :)

-## Tasks On-Deck

-# Task Updates
+My apologies as the server for these personal projects is currently down until approximately Saturday ...

 <!--